Johnnie Ray: Health problems

-Ray suffered from alcoholism throughout his life, though during the 1950's at the height of his fame, newspaper and magazine pieces about Ray did not disclose the extent of his drinking problem.
+Ray suffered from alcoholism throughout his life, though during the 1950s at the height of his fame, newspaper and magazine pieces about Ray did not disclose the extent of his drinking problem.
 On September 2, 1952, Ray was arrested in Boston for public intoxication, but was released four hours later.
 According to biographer Jonny Whiteside, he drank heavily then.
 In 1960, he was hospitalized for tuberculosis.
 Shortly after his recovery, he quit drinking, according to Whiteside.
 His music was not available for sale, and he did not appear on American television during the first half of the 1960s.
-Consequently, American newspapers ran ads for his concerts but reported nothing about his life, including marital status, offstage behavior or health issues.
+Consequently, American newspapers ran display ads for his concerts but reported nothing about his life, such as marital status, offstage behavior, or health issues.

 It was not until December 1966 that Ray returned to American television, and even then it was only in a program telecast locally in Chicago, but not elsewhere, titled An Evening with Johnnie Ray.
-Video footage of this performance was reviewed by Whiteside in the early 1990's, and he wrote in his biography that Ray appeared emaciated and unhealthy.
+Video footage of this performance was reviewed by Whiteside in the early 1990s, and he wrote in his biography that Ray appeared emaciated and unhealthy.

 In 1969, shortly after Ray returned to the United States from a European tour with Judy Garland, an American doctor informed him that he was well enough to drink an occasional glass of wine.
 He instead resumed drinking heavily, and his health began to decline.
 Despite this, in the early 1970s he appeared several times on prime-time network television in the United States.
-After the offers for television stopped, he continued touring, attracting major media attention outside the United States, until he gave his final concert, a benefit for the Grand Theater in Salem, Oregon on October 6, 1989.
+After the offers for television stopped, he continued touring, attracting major media attention outside the United States, until he gave his final concert, a benefit for the Grand Theater in Salem, Oregon, on October 6, 1989.
 Ray performed for many years after the National Enquirer began investigating and reporting celebrity substance abuse, but it made no mention of him during his lifetime.